MAKhan22/symmetrical-broccoli/README.md

 # symmetrical-broccoli

 **Right Word at the Right Time (rwrt)** — adaptive next-word recommendations for Turkish learners who already know some of the language.
-Given the words a learner knows, rwrt suggests semantically related words they have not learned yet, using bi-encoder retrieval over a FAISS index, optional cross-encoder reranking, and an optional OpenRouter-powered tutor that explains each word.
+Given the words a learner knows, rwrt suggests semantically and morphologically related unknown words using bi-encoder retrieval over a FAISS index with a multi-objective feature scorer, an optional cross-encoder reranker, and an optional OpenRouter-powered tutor that explains each word.

 ## How it works